FrediKats/VkLibrary/README.md

 ```

 ### Calling API methods
-Calling methods is quite simple.
-Just use the following syntax:
+All API methods are listed <a href="https://vk.com/dev/methods">here</a>.
+Calling them is quite simple, just use the following syntax:
 ```c#
 // Returns a sequence of vk users.
 IEnumerable<UserFull> users = await vk.Users.Get(